Seattle City Light

 Integrate an AI chatbot to assist business owners in navigating the documentation by providing clear, step-by-step explanations of program requirements, eligibility criteria, and next steps.

-Since contractors appear to be the primary users of the documentation, further testing with them would help identify areas for improvement and ensure the documentation aligns with its actual users' needs.
+Since contractors appear to be the primary users of the documentation, further testing with them would help identify improvement areas and ensure alignment with actual user needs.

 3